mustthink/go-storage-like-redis/README.md

 ## Response
 All request has one struct of response
 ### Struct:
-1) `data` - binary object data.
-ONLY for GET requests
+1) `data` - for GET request - binary object data, for POST request - key of object
 2) `success` - is request successful
 3) `error` - is request has some error
    1) `message` - error message of details